albar965/littlenavmap-manual/en/MENUS.md

 #### ![Show Compass Rose](../images/icons/compassrose.png "Show Compass Rose") Show Compass Rose {#show-compass-rose}

 Show a compass rose on the map which indicates true north and magnetic north.
-Aircraft heading and aircraft track are shown if connected to a simulator.
+Aircraft heading and aircraft trail are shown if connected to a simulator.

 The rose is centered around the user aircraft if connected.
 Otherwise it is centered on the map view.